kamadorueda/santiago/README.md

 1. Enforce resolving ambiguities in the input grammar.

-1. Implement a grammar builder, so that defining a grammar is not that verbose

 1. Implement a Flex-like interface for the lexer, so that you can really do complex lexing beyond 'char-by-char'